-Join Jon Peck for an in-depth discussion in this video Installing the Exim email server, part of Up and Running with Linux for PHP Developers.
+Join Jon Peck for an in-depth discussion in this video Installing the Exim email server, part of Learning Linux for PHP Developers (2014).

->

-> …Most web applications send transactional emails such as…notifications on events or lost passwords and so forth.…Therefore we'll need to setup a simple email server.…Exim is an open-source, lightweight mail transfer agent or MTA.…We don't need a robust configuration as we're…not sending email to the public, just to yourself.…Therefore we can use any existing email account that has SMTP support.…Gmail supports SMTP and provides free email so I use Gmail as an example.…
+…Most web applications send transactional emails such as…notifications on events or lost passwords and so forth.…Therefore we'll need to setup a simple email server.…Exim is an open-source, lightweight mail transfer agent or MTA.…We don't need a robust configuration as we're…not sending email to the public, just to yourself.…Therefore we can use any existing email account that has SMTP support.…Gmail supports SMTP and provides free email so I use Gmail as an example.…

 From the terminal, first thing I'm going to need to do is install Exim 4.…So sudo apt-get -y for yes install exim4.…The next thing we'll do is configure Exim.…There are only 2 configuration changes that we actually need to make.…Sudo dpkg-reconfigure exim4-config.…We can say OK to this message.…We're going to choose General type of mail…configuration, mail sent by smarthost; received via SMTP.…

 sandbox.dev is a good mail name, so click OK.…And OK again.…OK again.…Other destinations which mail is accepted.…Sandbox.dev, again, is okay.…We don't want to relay mail, so OK.…

 The demonstrations are performed with the Ubuntu LTS distribution of Linux, but the skills taught here are also applicable to other Linux distributions.
 Every command is described in detail in context, and a comprehensive quick reference is provided for convenience.

 - What is Linux, and why should I use it?

 - What's a LAMP, and why does it matter?